 Fatigue, minor weight gain, depression, and brain fog may all be early warning signs of iodine deficiency.

-Iodine is an important trace mineral which is required for thyroid function in your body.
+Iodine is an important trace mineral that is required for thyroid function in your body.

-Deficiency, due to a variety of reasons, is more common due primarily to soil depletion and the standard American diet.
+Deficiency, due to a variety of reasons, is more common due primarily to soil depletion and the standard American diet (1).

 Iodine Basics & Thyroid Function

 So what is iodine?

 It turns out that iodine is a critical micronutrient required for proper thyroid function and for the function of other cells in the body.

 Each T4 contains 4 iodine moieties, which means you need 4 iodides to make thyroid hormone (2).